 Northern Plains Studies at Augustana

 The states of South and North Dakota, Nebraska, and parts of Minnesota, Iowa, Wyoming, and Montana compose the Northern Plains.
 This region became the home of Augustana College in 1881 when it moved west with Norwegian-American pioneers.
-Today, more than 90% of Augie students call the Plains home, and the majority of students remain in or return to the region, yet few of them have actually studied this part of the United States.
+Today, more than 90% of Augie students call the Plains home, and the majority of graduates remain in or return to the region, yet few of them have actually studied this part of the United States.
 Augustana College and the Center for Western Studies offer Northern Plains studies programming and resources for the benefit of students and the greater community.

 Courses Relating to the Northern Great Plains